thrly/qmk_thrly/README.md

 1. Clone your fork to your local machine
 1. `cd` into this repository's clone directory
 1. Set global userspace path: `qmk config user.overlay_dir="$(realpath .)"` -- you MUST be located in the cloned userspace location for this to work correctly
-    * This will be automatically detected if you've `cd`ed into your userspace repository, but the above makes your userspace available regardless of your shell location.
+    - This will be automatically detected if you've `cd`ed into your userspace repository, but the above makes your userspace available regardless of your shell location.
 1. Compile normally: `qmk compile -kb your_keyboard -km your_keymap` or `make your_keyboard:your_keymap`

+`qmk compile -kb  planck/rev6_drop -km thrly_plnck`

 Alternatively, if you configured your build targets above, you can use `qmk userspace-compile` to build all of your userspace targets at once.